daithioc95/MS4/README.md

 #### Design Process

 -	As the website is a collection of both landscape and portrait artworks I decided the best way to deliver this is to input a masonry design in the approach to the products page for desktop and for mobile, displaying individual products inline.
 -	I decided to show the price only for each product to avoid excess of text info.
-Should the user want additional information for any products, they can hover on desktop or click the info button on mobile and the artwork title and artist will appear in a production overlay
+Should the user want additional information for any products, they can hover over the product on desktop or click the info button on mobile and the artwork title and artist will appear in a production overlay
 -	I decided to base the colour theme for the website off one of the most iconic ukiyo-e artworks, The Great Wave by Hokusai.
 The image features as the homepage welcome image.
 The three colours I adopted is the navy, light blue, and gold.
 I used the navy as the primary colour for font, buttons, and icons throughout, the light blue is used subtly as border and text shadows to add depth to features and finally I used the gold as the border for individual products on the products page as a similar colour feature in the canvas of many of the prints.
 -	For the individual product page, I followed a standard ecommerce web design with the image on the left and information and functionality on the right.
 -	For Artists, as this was informative only (as opposed to the functionality for product details) I took a different approach and implemented one of the artists images as the background image behind information of the artist which dedicates the pages theme to the artists artwork.
--	I choose a comic book like Neucha font because the artwork featured has influenced Japanese/manga style over the centuries and I feel they complement each other immensely.
+-	I choose a comic book like Neucha font because the artwork featured has influenced Japanese/manga style over the centuries and I feel they complement each other nicely.
 -	Font awesome icons were used throughout

 ### Skeleton Plane